What Facebook Did to American Democracy

 Individuals were suddenly inundated with video.
 Media companies, despite no business model, were forced to crank out video somehow or risk their pages/brands losing relevance as video posts crowded others out.

 And on top of all that, scholars and industry observers were used to looking at what was happening in articles to understand how information was flowing.
-Now, by far the most viewed media objects on Facebook and therefore on the Internet, were videos without transcripts or centralized repositories.
-In the early days, many successful videos were just “freebooted” (i.e. stolen) videos from other places or reposts.
+Now, by far the most viewed media objects on Facebook, and therefore on the internet, were videos without transcripts or centralized repositories.
+In the early days, many successful videos were just “freebooted” (i.e., stolen) videos from other places or reposts.
 All of which served to confuse and obfuscate the transport mechanisms for information and ideas on Facebook.

 Through this messy, chaotic, dynamic situation, a new media rose up through the Facebook burst to occupy the big filter bubbles.
 On the right, Breitbart is the center of a new conservative network.
 A study of 1.25 million election news articles found “a right-wing media network anchored around Breitbart developed as a distinct and insulated media system, using social media as a backbone to transmit a hyper-partisan perspective to the world.”

 Breitbart, of course, also lent Steve Bannon, its chief, to the Trump campaign, creating another feedback loop between the candidate and a rabid partisan press.
 Through 2015, Breitbart went from a medium-sized site with a small Facebook page of 100,000 likes into a powerful force shaping the election with almost 1.5 million likes.
-In the key metric for Facebook’s News Feed, its posts got 886 thousand interactions from Facebook users in January.
-By July, Breitbart had surpassed The New York Times main account in interactions.
-By December, it was doing 10 million interactions per month, about 50% of Fox News, which had 11.5 million likes on its main page.
-Breitbart’s audience was hyperengaged.
+In the key metric for Facebook’s News Feed, its posts got 886,000 interactions from Facebook users in January.
+By July, Breitbart had surpassed The New York Times’ main account in interactions.
+By December, it was doing 10 million interactions per month, about 50 percent of Fox News, which had 11.5 million likes on its main page.
+Breitbart’s audience was hyper-engaged.

 There is no precise equivalent to the Breitbart phenomenon on the left.
 Rather the big news organizations are classified as center-left, basically, with fringier left-wing sites showing far smaller followings than Breitbart on the right.